Managing Campaigns in ZipTier

 Campaign not live

-- Verify the end date hasn't already passed.
+- Verify the end date has not already passed.

 - Check for any error messages in the dashboard.